liferay/liferay-docs/develop/learning-paths/mobile/articles/04-creating-get-entries-screenlet/04-creating-the-screenlet-class.markdown

         }
     }

-This is essentially the `GetGuestbooksScreenlet` code, adapted for entries.
+This is the `GetGuestbooksScreenlet` code, adapted for entries.
 The only other difference is the `_guestbookId` variable and the code that uses it.
 This variable is required to define the guestbook the Screenlet retrieves entries from.
 The public methods `getGuestbookId` and `setGuestbookId`, respectively, get and set `_guestbookId`.
 An app developer can call these methods in the activity or fragment class they use the Screenlet in.
-The `GetEntriesScreenlet` class's `onUserAction` method calls the interactor's `getEntries` method with `_guestbookId`.
+The `GetEntriesScreenlet` class's `onUserAction` method calls the Interactor's `getEntries` method with `_groupId` and `_guestbookId`.

 Great!
 You finished the `GetEntriesScreenlet` class!
 There's one more thing to take care of, however, before you can use this Screenlet in your app.
 Return to